The INJJA Program (It’s NOT Just Joking Around!™)

 The Fee Structure:

 Some schools and/or a group of schools within a district will bring me in for the speaking component of INJJA first, and then, based on the results from my live presentations, will bring me back for the curriculum.
-If a school/district chooses to purchase both Part One (live presentations) and Part Two (the curriculum) together under one contract, the curriculum component is discounted as a courtesy for an advance commitment.
+If a school/district chooses to purchase both Part One (live presentations) and Part Two (the curriculum) together under one contract, the curriculum component is discounted as a courtesy for an advance commitment, and can also be included as an add-on for no extra fee, depending upon the number of talks.

 The A-HA!
 Moment Factor of the INJJA Follow-Up Curriculum: